yiz569/cse230-fa21-final-project/README.md

   pattern.
 First of all, we will have a Main.hs file to run the game.
 Then we will divide the related program logic into three interconnected elements: Model, View and Control.
 The Model.hs will be the central component which handles data structures and manages the data, logic and rules of the application.
-The View.hs will be used to display the board state and score.
+This will contain models for Block, Board, Selector, Score, and etc. The View.hs will be used to display the board state, score, and current selector position.
   The Controller.hs will handle user keyboard inputs and tell the model or view what to change.
+There should also be several levels of the game with different board setups available for the player to play.

 - What challenges (if any) did you have so far and how did you solve them?\
   We originally planned to make a Klotski solver to automatically solve this game.